 pinch coriander, crushed

-- Whisk the flour with water, should have the thick consistency of thick pancake batter*.
-Add the eggs, oil, veg & spices.
+- Whisk the flour with water, should have the thick consistency of pancake batter*.
+Add the eggs, oil, & spices.
+Incorporate the vegetables into the batter now or wait to add when chilla is on the skillet to let them stand out.

 - Put 1 Tbsp of oil into skillet & let it heat up.
-To make one larger pancake, scoop out ⅓ cup of your base mixture or for smaller pancakes scoop out ¼ cup.
+To make one larger pancake, scoop out ⅓ cup of the base mixture or for smaller pancakes scoop out ¼ cup.
+If adding vegetables at this step, place desired amount of veg, nuts & seeds onto the face up side of the pancake.

 - Cook at medium heat until bubbles appear through the pancake and the edges are brown; flip over gently and cook the other side**.

 *Millet flour absorbs a lot of liquid.
-Add 1 Tbsp of water at a time if you find that 1 ¼ cup of water has it too thick to stir.
+Add 1 Tbsp of water at a time if you find that the mixture is thick.

 ***One trick is to put it in the oven overnight with the oven off but the oven light on.
 This will create a warm enough environment for fermentation.